MicrosoftDocs/well-architected/well-architected/ai/testing.md

 ### Test the model

 Fine-tuning is essentially testing because it modifies a pretrained model to change its behavior.
 It requires starting with a baseline to understand the model's initial performance.
-After fine-tuning, re-evaluate the model's performance to ensure that it meets quality standards.
+After fine-tuning, reevaluate the model's performance to ensure that it meets quality standards.
 Consider the following common evaluation metrics:

 - **Groundedness** refers to the model's alignment with the source data.
 A grounded model generates answers that are consistent with reality.